-Keep in mind the cost of a new roof may vary depending on your location and the size and pitch of your roof.
-So, if you’re starting to think about replacing your roof, be sure to consult with a professional roofing contractor in your area.
+Remember, the extra cost of a new roof can fluctuate based on your location and the size and pitch of your roof.
+So, when you’re ready to replace your roof, it’s wise to contact a professional roofing contractor in your local area.

-Roof replacement costs vary according to the size of your home and roof.
-Roofs are available in a variety of shapes and sizes.
-In general, a rough estimate is 1.5 times the square footage of your home.
+The roof replacement cost can vary significantly depending on the size of your home and roof.
+Roofs come in all shapes and sizes.
+As a rule of thumb, you can estimate your roof size to be 1.5 times the square footage of your home.

-For example, if your house is 1500 square feet, your roof surface will be approximately 2,250 square feet or 22.5 squares.
+So, let’s say your house is 1500 SF.
+In that case, your roof surface would be approximately 2,250 square feet or 22.5 square.

-A professional roofing contractor will measure the roof area accurately.
-For safety, many roofing estimators will use drones or aerial footage to scan and measure the roof surface.
-Most roofing quotes will only include replacement shingles, flashing, and underlayment and don’t include new roof decking or roof structure repairs.
+A professional roofing contractor will accurately measure the roof area.
+Many roofing estimators use drones or aerial footage to scan and measure the roof surface for safety reasons.
+Be aware that most roofing quotes only cover replacement shingles, flashing, and underlayment and don’t include new roof decking or roof structure repairs.

-As expected, a more intricate roof design will cost more.
+As you might expect, a more complex roof design will cost more.

 How to Estimate the Cost of a New Roof?